Schrade Uncle Henry LB7 Bear Paw Folding Hunter

-We found the LB7 a bit easier to sharpen than the Buck 110, due to a slightly different edge angle and perhaps its steel is not quite as hard.
-However, it cuts well and holds an edge well.
+We found the LB7 a bit easier to sharpen than the Buck 110, probably due to a slightly different edge angle.
+It cuts well and holds an edge well.
 We found the LB7 blade an excellent balance of desirable qualities.

 We have compared the Uncle Henry LB7 to the Buck 110 in the course of this review, because while the American made Uncle Henry LB7 was discontinued in 2004, the Buck 110 is the type standard, very well known and still popular today.

 The Schrade and Uncle Henry brands (but no Schrade existing stock or parts) were purchased by Taylor Brands, LLC after Schrade went broke.
-An imported "Uncle Henry LB7" model is offered in 2013.
-It comes with a wood handle, a 7Cr17 stainless steel blade, weighs 7.6 ounces and looks essentially identical to the original.
-The 2013 online retail price for the Taylor Brands Uncle Henry LB7 is $26.65 (not including shipping).
-We have not examined one of these knives, but we have read they are being made in Red China, but it is not the same.
+An imported "Uncle Henry LB7" model is offered in 2014.
+It comes with a wood handle, a 7Cr17 stainless steel blade, weighs 7.2 ounces and looks similar to the original.
+The 2014 online retail price for the Taylor Brands Uncle Henry LB7 is $37.50 (not including shipping).
+It is a nice knife, made in Red China, but it is not the same.

 The original, American made, Uncle Henry LB7 was designed to last for a lifetime of normal use.
 If you can find one in good condition (we did), you will have a heck of a knife.